josemovi/fetal_maternal_freemuxlet/install_run_freemuxlet.md

-(from popscle github) `pscle` is a suite of population scale analysis tools for single-cell genomics data.
+(from popscle github https://github.com/statgen/popscle) `poscle` is a suite of population scale analysis tools for single-cell genomics data.
 The key software tools in this repository includes demuxlet (version 2) and freemuxlet, a genotyping-free method to deconvolute barcoded cells by their identities while detecting doublets.

 # Quick Overview